-3. Engage in ongoing threat assessment and risk analysis of the Root Server System and recommend any necessary audit activity to assess the current status of root servers and the root zone.
+Engage in ongoing threat assessment and risk analysis of the Root Server System and recommend any necessary audit activity to assess the current status of root servers and the root zone.

-4. Respond to requests for information or opinions from the ICANN Board of Directors.
+Respond to requests for information or opinions from the Board.

-5. Report periodically to the Board on its activities.
+Report periodically to the Board on its activities.